poult-lab/daily-word/english_words_ learning.md

 [noun] cast/wrought/corrugated iron. "a chemical element.
 Iron is a hard strong metal that is used to make steel and is also found in small quantities in blood and food."

-[verb]  I'll need to iron that dress before I can wear it."to make clothes, etc. smooth by using an iron"
+[verb]  I'll need to iron that dress before I can wear it."to make clothes, etc. smooth by using an iron, 熨，烫平"

 [adj] a man of iron will."very strong and determined"

 13.shove  [ʃʌv]

-[verb] The crowd was pushing and shoving to get a better view."to push sb/sth in a rough way"
+[verb] The crowd was pushing and shoving to get a better view."to push sb/sth in a rough way, 乱挤"

 [verb] She shoved the book into her bag and hurried off. "to put sth somewhere roughly or carelessly"